Skip to main content

 The generative modules enable generative search functions.

 You can enable generative modules by adding the desired module to the ENABLE_MODULES environment variable.
-For example, the below will enable the generative-cohere module along with text2vec-huggingface vectorizer.
+For example, this code enables the generative-cohere module and the text2vec-huggingface vectorizer module.

 services: